-Employees and authorized users may use the District's email system for limited personal use.
+mployees and authorized users may use the District's email system for limited personal use.
 However, employees and authorized users should have no expectation of privacy in this email use.
-Personal use does not include chain letters, junk mail, and jokes.
-[55] Employees and authorized users are not permitted to access any other email account or system (Yahoo, Hotmail, AOL, etc.) via the District's network or use the District's email programs to conduct job searches or log on to for any personal social media-programs post personal information to bulletin boards, blogs, chat groups, and list services, etc. without specific permission from the principal or supervisor.
-The District's email system may notalso cannot be used for personal gain or profit.
+Employees and authorized users are not permitted to access any other email account or system (Yahoo, Hotmail, AOL, etc.) via the District's network or use the District's email programs to conduct job searches or log on to any personal social media post personal information to bulletin boards, blogs, chat groups, and list services, etc. without specific permission from the principal or supervisor.
+The District's email system may not be used for personal profit.